LBS2025/lbs2025/docs/_sources/index.rst.txt

 .. figure:: _static/photos/group_photo.jpeg
    :figwidth: 100%

+- 04.07.2025 Proceedings of the LBS 2025 is published!
+Find the proceedings from :doc:`pages/proceedings`.
 - 19.5.2025 Photo gallery published!
 See the highlights of the conference from :doc:`Photo Gallery <pages/gallery>`.
 - 09.5.2025 LBS2025 conference is now wrapped!
 Thank you to all the participants who made the event a success!
 - 09.5.2025 Best full paper, best short paper and ICA Scholarship selected!
 See the recipients under :doc:`Best paper awards <pages/awards>`.